Photo Credit: Steve Schaluta

-- These little creature Weigh 2-4 ounces, stand 7-8 inches tall, and have a wingspan of 16-18 inches.
+- These little nocturnal creatures Weigh 2-4 ounces, stand 7-8 inches tall, and have a wingspan of 16-18 inches.
 They feed mostly on small mammals, such as deer mice and voles.

-- Saw-whet Owls sometimes fall victim to collisions, and the mature forest habitat they favor is increasingly lost.
-In addition, habitat shifts caused by climate change may affect the southern range limit of this species in the future.
+- Saw-whet Owls sometimes fall victim to collisions with cars , and the mature forest habitat they favor is increasingly lost.
+In addition, habitat shifts caused by climate change may affect the southern range limit of this species in West Virginia in the future.

 - Landowners can help this owl by allowing dead trees to remain standing to provide nest cavities.
 Saw-whets take readily to nest boxes, which can also be used to mitigate the loss of natural sites.

 - During their breeding season (April through June) is when they are most often heard, when they are looking for mates.
 They nest in tree cavities, where the female does all of the incubation and brooding while the male hunts.

 - Larger species of owls and hawks are known to prey upon them.
 Starlings and squirrels compete with them for nesting cavities and also plunder nests and kill owlets.

 - Partners in Flight placed this thrush on its Yellow Watch List of declining birds, noting a 60% drop in population between 1970 and 2014.
 The destruction and fragmentation of forests are major factors in the species' decline.
 They are interior Forest birds.

 - They have reduced breeding success in smaller forest patches due to cowbird parasitism and nest predation from jays, crows, raccoons, and domestic cats.

 - Calcium-rich materials such as snail shells are particularly important to female Wood Thrushes, which need this mineral to successfully develop a clutch of eggs.
 Snails have declined in forested habitats due to the effects of acid rain, perhaps another driver of population declines.